createdbypete/createdbypete.com/_posts/articles/2013-03-20-installing-gitlab-on-mac-os-x-and-mac-os-x-server.markdown

 ```

 ### Configure Apache
-In Mountain Lion Apple decided to remove the web sharing option from the System Preferences panel but this means we just need to start it via terminal.
+In Mountain Lion Apple decided to remove the web sharing option from the System Preferences panel but Apache is still there so it just means we need to start it via terminal.

 ```bash
 sudo apachectl start